 Rather than burning sensitive documents, shred and recycle them.
 Most types of paper can be recycled, so just put it in the recycling bin for pick-up.
 You can also compost it at home, if you have the space or a compost bin.
 Layer paper with yard waste or food scraps for best results.

 Some of these – such as electronics and plastic bags – aren’t included in curbside recycling, so you need to actually drive out to a place to drop off your recyclables.
-That isn’t always possible for people, so contact Action Junk Removal for an easy and affordable solution.
+That isn’t always possible for people, so contact Action Junk Hauling for an easy and affordable solution.
 We’re a Seattle junk removal company that’ll pick up your recyclables and take them where they need to go.

 How To Dispose of Your Junk in Seattle